-As of the third quarter 2019, the worldwide cloud infrastructure services market grew to $27.5 billion.
-That was a quarterly increase of 37%.
-Clearly, cloud computing has become an integral and vital part of the overall information technology strategy for many modern businesses.
+As of the third quarter 2022, worldwide cloud infrastructure services market expenditure grew to $63.1 billion.
+While fuel prices and inflation made growth slower than in previous years, this is still an increase of 30% annually.
+Cloud computing is still an integral and vital part of the overall information technology strategy for many modern businesses.
 So, if your business is not taking advantage of cloud computing services, there is a good chance you are operating at a competitive disadvantage.

 SEE: A business pro’s guide to Google Cloud Platform (GCP) (free PDF) (TechRepublic)